AdobeDocs/campaign-classic.en/help/campaign/using/about-response-manager.md

 To define and create measuring hypotheses, apply the following process:

 1. Define a hypothesis model.
-Refer to [Creating a hypothesis model](../../campaign/using/hypothesis-templates.md#creating-a-hypothesis-model).
+Refer to [Create a hypothesis model](../../campaign/using/hypothesis-templates.md#creating-a-hypothesis-model).
 1. Create one or more hypotheses on an existing delivery.
-Refer to [Referencing a hypothesis in a campaign delivery](../../campaign/using/creating-hypotheses.md#referencing-a-hypothesis-in-a-campaign-delivery).
+Refer to [Reference a hypothesis in a campaign delivery](../../campaign/using/creating-hypotheses.md#referencing-a-hypothesis-in-a-campaign-delivery).

    or